 A Level requires students to develop a range of skills which many may consider essential in the modern world.
 Through the medium of exciting subject matter spanning diverse themes and places and varied contexts and environments, students gain a thorough and well-informed understanding of physical and human geography and a clear grasp of the challenges and debates that preoccupy the modern world.

 Students build on their existing practical and analytical skills, adding new thinking and problem-solving sophistication to numerical, ICT, and writing expertise gained during their GCSE course.
-They undertake a five-day residential field trip to an FSC centre in the summer of their Lower Sixth year along with a series of individual fieldwork days locally.
+They undertake three days of field work at an FSC centre in the summer of their Lower Sixth year, along with a series of individual fieldwork days locally.

-Topics include: landscape systems, the Earth’s life-support systems, disease dilemmas and hazards.
+Topics include: landscape systems, the Earth’s life-support systems, disease dilemmas and hazards, migration and power.

 The Geography Department is committed to a range of extra-curricular events that encourage school-wide enthusiasm for the subject.
 We regularly attend talks at the Geographical Association and the Royal Geographical Society and also invite experts to present talks at Harrodian.
 The highlight of our extracurricular programme is the annual overseas trip.
 Recent destinations have included Iceland, Morocco and Sicily.